 It seemed that the rich people had all the power and could do anything they liked.
 They didn't even pay any tax!
 But the poor people did have to pay tax!
 It just wasn't fair!

 AND....the poor people were suffering from hunger.
 There wasn't enough food to go around but the royal family and their friends were all having a luxurious life, eating too much and spending vast amounts of money on clothes, jewels and everything that they wanted.

 Ça va très bien!

-At the moment when the prison was invaded, the poor people looked very scary and fierce.
-They shouted, waving their weapons.
-Lots of the protesters waved the tools that they would normally use at work, for example, spades and forks.
+At the moment when the prison was invaded, the protesters looked very scary and fierce.
+They shouted, waving the tools that they would normally use at work, for example, spades and forks.

 Nous avons faim!
 Nous ne sommes pas contents!